-- Computer with access to Internet; digital projector and screen (preferred) or printed handouts of digital images from PowerPoint - PowerPoint slide show "What Lives at the Rouge" http://www.thehenryford.org/education/erb/ WhatLivesattheRouge.ppt - Access to computer lab or laptops - Student Activity Sheet 2: Eco-Detective-Animal Life - Answer Key 2 - Poster materials: computer paper, construction paper, scissors, glue, crayons, markers and/or colored pencils
+- Computer with access to Internet; digital projector and screen (preferred) or printed handouts of digital images. - Sign: What do plants and animals need to survive, and how do humans impact the environment? - PowerPoint slide show "What Lives at the Ford Rouge Complex?" (engagement activity) - Access to computer lab or laptops - Student Activity Sheet 2: Eco-Detective-Animal Life - Answer Key 2 - Poster materials: computer paper, construction paper, scissors, glue, crayons, markers and/or colored pencils